-9.1 LIC and LIBs must comply with section 21(2) of the FTR Act and section 31 of the FTR Regulations which stipulates that the LIC and LIB must appoint an AML/ CFT compliance officer at the management level, to perform the following functions:

-- (a) be responsible for ensuring compliance with the FTR Act and FTR Regulations; - (b) be given appropriate and adequate authority and responsibility to implement the requirements of the FTR Act and FTR Regulations; and - (c) have the authority to act independently and to report to Senior Management above the compliance officer's next reporting level. - 9.2 The AML Compliance Officer and other employees designated by such officer must have timely access to customer identification data and other customer due diligence information, transaction records and other relevant information. - 9.3 The AML Compliance Officer must report to the FIU, in the prescribed form and manner, any suspicious transactions under section 14 of the FTR Act and any cash transaction reporting of \$10,000 and above as per the requirements under section 13 of the FTR Act. - 9.4 Furthermore, the AML Compliance Officer must ensure that all employees and officers are aware of the laws, procedures and policies relating to money laundering and financing of terrorism.
-As per Section 21 (2) of the Act and Section 33 (3) of the Regulations, staff training should include new developments, recent trends in money laundering and identification of suspicious transactions.
+- 9.1 LIC and LIBs must comply with section 21(2) of the FTR Act and section 31 of the FTR Regulations which stipulates that the LIC and LIB must appoint an AML/ CFT compliance officer at the management level, to perform the following functions: - a. be responsible for ensuring compliance with the FTR Act and FTR Regulations; - b. be given appropriate and adequate authority and responsibility to implement the requirements of the FTR Act and FTR Regulations; and - c. have the authority to act independently and to report to Senior Management above the compliance officer's next reporting level. - 9.2 The AML Compliance Officer and other employees designated by such officer must have timely access to customer identification data and other customer due diligence information, transaction records and other relevant information. - 9.3 The AML Compliance Officer must report to the FIU, in the prescribed form and manner, any suspicious transactions under section 14 of the FTR Act, and Cash Transaction Reporting (CTR) according to the FIU Notices issued under the FTR (Amendment) Act 2022. - 9.4 Furthermore, the AML Compliance Officer must ensure that all employees and officers are aware of the laws, procedures and policies relating to money laundering and financing of terrorism.
+As per section 21 (2) of the Act and section 33 (3) of the Regulations, staff training should include new developments, recent trends in money laundering and identification of suspicious transactions.